terrytaylorbiz/portfolio/README.md

-I wrote the following documents.
-The design, structure, and content are my own.
-The target audience was technical and the focus was on useful, accurate content with a minimum of text and diagrams.
-I also have "internal" versions of these docs that have a lot more background info, tech notes, etc.
+I wrote the documents in this portfolio.
+The concepts, design and content are my own.
+The target audiences were technical and the focus was on useful, accurate content with a minimum of text and diagrams.
+I also have internal versions of these documents with background info, tech notes, etc.

 ### 11_AD_GS_partial.pdf